This Moroccan spiced salmon dish is lush with evocative flavors, colors, and textures, all in one, and all in 10 minutes.–Rozanne Gold

 LC Side Ways Note

 Sure, this spice-rubbed salmon is swell when accompanied by the sweet tang of oranges, the briny-like-the-sea smack of olives, the crisp pungency of thinly sliced red onions, and the virtuousness of a small heap of tender young salad greens, as the author smartly suggests.
 But if you really want to make that salad sing, rather than dress it with a mere drizzle of olive oil, whisk up a lovely little vinaigrette using the juice of another orange, a few drops of white wine vinegar, and some extra-virgin olive oil, then dribble it over both salmon and salad.
 We think you’ll like that.
 We certainly did.
+Actually, we like it so much, we could see adding this to the rotation of go-to recipes that we turn to during crazy weeks and being certain to save a portion to take to work for lunch the next day (keeping the salmon and the salad separate, natch).

 Moroccan Spiced Salmon Recipe